takerun/PeerCorrection/README.md

 # PeerCorrection

-* Estimate the scores of translations from peer reivews using Baysian model
+* Estimate the scores of translations from peer reivews using Bayesian model.
 * Python code using Stan